 This is in essence the difference between the Soul (Mind and Emotions) and the Spirit (God’s spirit dwelling within us).

-Walking by the Spirit, living by the Spirit, and being filled with the Spirit is not just an optional preference for Christians who like to refer to themselves as "Spirit-filled", it's for all who consider themselves children of God.
-In fact it's only through the Spirit that we receive the adoption that makes us sons and daughters of God.
+Walking by the Spirit, living by the Spirit, and being filled with the Spirit is not just an optional preference for Christians who like to refer to themselves as “Spirit-filled.”
+It’s for all who consider themselves children of God.
+In fact it’s only through the Spirit that we receive the adoption that makes us sons and daughters of God.

-Romans 8:14-16 “For those who are led by the Spirit of God are the children of God.
+Romans 8:14–16 “For those who are led by the Spirit of God are the children of God.
 The Spirit you received does not make you slaves, so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
 And by Him we cry, “Abba, Father.”
 The Spirit himself testifies with our spirit that we are God’s children.”